NLnetLabs/cascade/doc/manual/source/quick-start.rst

 .. important:: The machine running Cascade needs access to all nameservers of all zones and parent zones as well as authorized transfer (AXFR) access to the primary nameserver of all zones.
+If that is not possible then it is best to disable automatic key rolls.

 Configuring Cascade
 ---------------------